Calinou/awesome-gamedev/README.md

 ## Talks ##

-These are collections of game development-related talks that might be interesting or informative to people seeking to design games.
+These are collections of game development-related talks, podcasts etc. that might be interesting or informative to people seeking to design games.

+* [GameDevRadio][268] (podcast) - A series of online radio shows devoted to entertaining and educating whoever is interested in game development.
+[CC-BY-SA-4.0][125].
-* [Indievelopment talks][143] - A collection of talks about various aspects of game development.
+* [Indievelopment talks][143] (video) - A collection of talks about various aspects of game development.
 [CC0][289].

 Programming Frameworks and Libraries